The New England

 Virtual Workshop Series:

-You can check out a print-friendly list of all the workshops we'll be offering in 2021 by clicking here, or go straight to our Registration Page where you can register yourself for Session II (taking place on June 9th).
+You can check out a print-friendly list of all the workshops we'll be offering in 2021 by clicking here, or go straight to our Registration Page where you can register yourself for Session III (taking place on September 8th).

 All of this year's NEFC workshops are being offered virtually and at no cost, but space is limited and you do need to register in advance.
 Information about CEUs for Social Workers is included below the line up.